AllSpiceIO/generate-bom-with-hdl-library/README.md

 PTF row (or is left blank if no match).
 The file is not automatically uploaded—add an artifact/upload step if desired.

+## Variables & Secrets
+This action uses a personal access token (PAT) to be able to checkout the external library repository.
+The token should be stored as an Actions secret, either in the repository or in the organization.
+The example below references the secret named "PAT" as `secrets.PAT`.

 ## PTF Parsing Overview
 Each `.ptf` file is loosely parsed with these assumptions:
 - Canonical ordering: `FILE_TYPE`, `PART`, `CLASS`, title row, one or more data rows.